'They Can Turn On You': Danny Green's Comments About Philadelphia Sports Fans Sparks Fury Among Fanbase

 PHILADELPHIA (CBS) — The Philadelphia 76ers haven’t played in a few weeks, but the team is still making news — specifically comments made by forward Danny Green on a podcast.

-“I love our fans, but when things aren’t going well, they can turn on you,” Green said.READ MORE: Tropical Storm Elsa: What To Expect In Your Neighborhood Thursday Night Into Friday
+“I love our fans, but when things aren’t going well, they can turn on you,” Green said.READ MORE: Tropical Storm Elsa Moves Out Of Delaware Valley After Slamming Jersey Shore With Heavy Rain, Strong Winds

 Green’s comments came on the latest episode of NBC Sports Philadelphia’s Takeoff with John Clark podcast.
 The three-time champ wasn’t snarky and wasn’t taking shots, but some fans are in their feelings about the comment.